 2. Selecting and applying sustainable resources

 For the materials and wood that are used in our furniture, we use items procured entirely from reliable suppliers.
-The wood is managed and felled in a planned manner in Europe and the US, and we have fulfilled the requirements to produce furniture with the FSC® and PEFC™ certifications.
+The wood is managed and felled in a planned manner in Europe and the US, and we have fulfilled the requirements to produce FSC® certified or PEFC certified furniture.
 In 2007, we assembled a team to supervise and improve our utilization of wood and upholstery as well as our energy consumption, and we are working to increase the efficiency of our manufacturing processes and organization in order to save more resources without sacrificing quality control.
 The inevitable wood chips and wood waste are burned in a boiler and transferred into energy to power our factory.

 3. Reducing the burden on the environment in our manufacturing process